nagyistge/fhirbase-demo-app/src/views/tutor.md

 -- should return false
 ```

-Time to delete the Patient, but pay attention to the fact, that we'll
+It is time to delete the Patient but pay attention to the fact that we will
 need last patient's `logical_id` for the final **is_exists** and **is_deleted**
 checks. `fhir.delete` will return that `logical_id` and you need to copy and paste it
 further.